wyeworks/blog/source/_posts/2015-11-16-immutable-strings-in-ruby-2-dot-3.markdown

   str.gsub!("c", "b")
 {% endcodeblock %}

-Running it with frozen string literal flag enabled, will throw an error like the one below.
+The "problematic" line is `str.gsub!("c", "b")` as `gsub!` will mutate the string 'abcde' to convert it into 'abbde', this will run successfully with current Rubies.
+Then if you opt-in for immutable strings enabling frozen string literal flag, will throw an error like the one below.

     ruby --enable-frozen-string-literal replace.rb